Course Descriptions 2024-2025

 Biology

 This course covers cellular and molecular biology (cells and genetics), botany (plants), zoology (animals), and basic human anatomy and physiology (human body).
 This course includes labs, some of which are dissections.
-In addition to the class time, a science tutoring time is offered on Tuesdays to help students who have questions or need extra help.
+In addition to the class time, science tutoring is offered on Tuesdays to help students who have questions or need extra help.

 Instructor: Amorah Nelson